St Agnes’ Crawcrook

 On the last Sunday of the month, tea and coffee is served in the Millennium Room at the back of church.
 There is also a piety shop, selling cards etc.

 Why not come along and join us?

 Rosary Group: Meets most Mondays (not Bank Holidays) at 7.30 pm in the Millennium Room.
 New members always welcome.
 Contact: Ann Heron.

-Music Group: Our recently formed music group is made up of enthusiastic musicians of all age groups and abilities.
+Music: We have a fine Makin organ in the church, played our organists; we also have cantors who sing psalms.
+Our music group is made up of a small, but enthusiastic group of musicians of all age groups and abilities.
 We welcome new members; if you are interested, please come for a chat with one of our musicians after Mass.

 Gardening Group: St. Agnes’ Gardeners are an informal group of all ages, six to sixty plus, meeting as & when necessary to maintain the strip of garden at the side of the church drive and the small area by the main entrance.
 Volunteers always very welcome, no expertise needed, only enthusiasm.
 Contact: Margaret Kelly.